 Accessibility: Because this is a completely custom tour we can accommodate many types of accessibility limitations.
 This tour can include as few or as many stops as you would like.
 Just ask us about specific conditions.

-Cancellation Policy: In the event your cruise ship is late, delayed, or doesn't make it into port we always issue a full refund for the tour.
-Changes or cancellations are allowed up to 14 days prior to the tour departure with absolutely no penalty.
-Including 'Flex Cancel' allows cancellations and refunds up to 24-hours before the tour.
-Any cancellations made within 14 days of the tour departure (or within 24-hours with Flex Cancel) are nonrefundable.
+Cancellation Policy: In the event your cruise ship is late, delayed, or doesn't make it into port we will issue a refund.
+Changes or cancellations are allowed up to 14 days prior to the tour departure.
+Any cancellations made within 14 days of the tour departure are non-refundable.

 What to Wear: In preparing for Skagway excursions, we recommend dressing in layers as Alaskan weather can change quickly.
 Then you can shed a layer when warm or add a layer if cool.
 Wear a T-shirt, sweatshirt or fleece and a windproof jacket and you will be ready for whatever weather you might encounter.